 BGP Multipath

 For example, faster convergence requires a primary and backup path and Multipath TCP use.
 Another issue is that the route reflector selects the best path based on its IGP and the route reflector’s shortest exit point.
 Route reflector deployments will choose the egress router closest to the RR, not its clients.
 It selects the best path based on the IGP metric computed from its IGP database and announces it to clients.

 This is not optimum for egress traffic selection.
 As a result, traffic may travel longer paths to exit an AS.
 To combat this, most service providers create a full mesh of route reflectors in all regions, resulting in a route reflector in every PoP.
-But an RR in every region is expensive if you have an extensive transit network.
+However, an RR in every area is expensive if you have an extensive transit network.

+BGP Multipath